-Prerequisites: NRSG 231 305, 309; CHEM 111; Co-requisite: CHEM 112.
+Prerequisites: NRSG 231 305, 309; CHEM 111 or 151; Co-requisite: CHEM 112 or 152.
 A course that examines alterations in the basic pathologic structure and defense of humans.
 Stressors and other internal and external factors that have potential for disrupting homeostasis are examined.
 Understanding of pathophysiologic processes affecting the health of individuals is presented as a foundation for nursing interventions.
+Lab fee 5 will be assessed for this course.